wp-plugins/skt-nurcaptcha/readme.txt

 == Changelog ==

+= 3.1.2 =
-= 3.1.1 =
+* Fixed: small bug in MU that blocked new user registration from admin panel = 3.1.1 =
 * Improved: a server-safe procedure to load external xml contents, needed to read anti-spam databases responses.
 = 3.1.0 =